 I’m a pagan.
 A filthy heathen.
 A non-believer.I love this time of year because it’s Spring.
 Everything is coming to life again after the winter.
 The flowers are blooming, blossoms too, the buds in the trees are growing, the leaves unfurling, the animals are courting and the birds are… laying eggs!

 Funny that – the birds are laying eggs.
 Eggs.
 The sign of Christian Easter.
-Or at least that’s what they want you to believe and nothing else otherwise they’ll be up in arms and flex their might because they have some much influence and fingers in so many pies.
+Or at least that’s what they want you to believe and nothing else otherwise they’ll be up in arms and flex their might because they have so much influence and fingers in so many pies.
 We’re a Christian country, didn’t you know that?

 The Christians took the idea of eggs from the pagans and they draw their beliefs from their reverence for nature.